Khalida Brohi: Childhood

 Khalida Brohi grew up in a small village in the province of Balochistan, Pakistan.
 Her parents had been married in a practice known as an exchange marriage, or watta satta.
 Her mother was 9 years old at the time, her father was 13.
 Brohi, the second oldest, was born two years later.
 She became the first girl in her village to go to school, and the first in her tribe to be educated.
 Brohi grew up in poverty, but her parents were keen to give their children opportunities they never had.
 When Brohi was very young, her parents moved them from the mud home which they enjoyed with extended family in Kotri to the city of Hyderabad in Sindh province in order to seek better opportunities.
 There they lived in a slum community, where her father worked a number of jobs, including as a part-time journalist, in order to earn the equivalent of just $6 per month.
 In Hyderabad, Brohi and her brother were sent to school with the little money that their father earned.
 The family grew and moved many more times, eventually landing in the slums of Karachi where Brohi continued her education.
 She had planned to study medicine and become the first doctor in her tribe, already an unusual path for girls, when an event changed everything.
-Her good friend and cousin was killed in the name of honor for falling in love with a boy who was not her betrothed.
+Her good friend and cousin were killed in the name of honor for falling in love with a boy who was not her betrothed.